Geography of Bangladesh: Climate

 About 80% of Bangladesh's rain falls during the monsoon season.
 The monsoons result from the contrasts between low and high air pressure areas that result from differential heating of land and water.
-During the hot months of April and May hot air rises over the Indian subcontinent, creating low-pressure areas into which rush cooler, moisture-bearing winds from the Indian Ocean.
+During the hot months of April and May, hot air rises over the Indian subcontinent, creating low-pressure areas into which rush cooler, moisture-bearing winds from the Indian Ocean.
 This is the southwest monsoon, commencing in June and usually lasting through September.
 Dividing against the Indian landmass, the monsoon flows in two branches, one of which strikes western India.
 The other travels up the Bay of Bengal and over eastern India and Bangladesh, crossing the plain to the north and northeast before being turned to the west and northwest by the foothills of the Himalayas.

 Natural calamities, such as floods, tropical cyclones, tornadoes, and tidal bores—destructive waves or floods caused by flood tides rushing up estuaries—ravage the country, particularly the coastal belt, almost every year.
 Between 1947 and 1988, 13 severe cyclones hit Bangladesh, causing enormous loss of life and property.
-In May 1985, for example, a severe cyclonic storm packing 154 km/h winds and waves 4 m high swept into southeastern and southern Bangladesh, killing more than 11,000 persons, damaging more than 94,000 houses, killing some 135,000 head of livestock, and damaging nearly 400 km of critically needed embankments.
+In May 1985, for example, a severe cyclonic storm packing 154 km/h winds and waves 4 m high swept into south-eastern and southern Bangladesh, killing more than 11,000 persons, damaging more than 94,000 houses, killing some 135,000 head of livestock, and damaging nearly 400 km of critically needed embankments.

 Annual monsoon flooding results in the loss of human life, damage to property and communication systems, and a shortage of drinking water, which leads to the spread of disease.
-For example, in 1988 two-thirds of Bangladesh's 64 districts experienced extensive flood damage in the wake of unusually heavy rains that flooded the river systems.
+For example, in 1988, two-thirds of Bangladesh's 64 districts experienced extensive flood damage in the wake of unusually heavy rains that flooded the river systems.
 Millions were left homeless and without potable water.
 Half of Dhaka, including the runway at the Shahjalal International Airport—an important transit point for disaster relief supplies—was flooded.
 About 2000000 t of crops were reported destroyed, and relief work was rendered even more challenging than usual because the flood made transportation exceedingly difficult.
 A tornado in April 1989 killed more than 600 people, possibly many more.

 There are no precautions against cyclones and tidal bores except giving advance warning and providing safe public buildings where people may take shelter.
 Adequate infrastructure and air transport facilities that would ease the suffering of the affected people had not been established by the late 1980s.
 Efforts by the government under the Third Five-Year Plan (1985–90) were directed toward accurate and timely forecast capability through agrometeorology, marine meteorology, oceanography, hydrometeorology, and seismology.
 Necessary expert services, equipment, and training facilities were expected to be developed under the United Nations Development Programme.